mr-narwaria/AudioText-to-SignLanguage/README.md

+# Text-Audio-Speech To Sign Language Converter

+A Web Application which takes in live audio speech recording as input, converts it into text and displays the relevant Indian Sign Language animations.

+# Technology Requirement
+> - Django Framework for website building and Backend Control.
+> - Frontend using HTML,CSS,JavaScript.
+> - Text Preprocessing using Natural Language Toolkit(NLTK).

-## Audio & Text-to-SignLanguage
+## Prerequisites

-The Audio-Text-to-Sign Language Converter is a web app that converts live audio speech into text and displays corresponding Sign Language animations.
-It aims to make communication inclusive by providing accessibility to users with hearing impairments, bridging the gap between spoken and sign language individuals.
+> - Python >= 3.7
+> - Browser supports Web Speech API
+> - Download all required packages for python script A2SL/views.py

+Project Demo Video: